You know what the big topic on MSNBC right now is, is Bush's speech tonight on the economy, 9 o'clock.

 Remember the Wilder effect.

-I mean, there are there are white people who lie to pollsters when they get the privacy of the uh absentee ballot or the the voting booth that just won't pull a trigger.
+I mean, there are white people who lie to pollsters when they get the privacy of the absentee ballot or the voting booth that just won't pull the trigger.

 And the Democrats, they've identified this.

-I mean, they know that it exists, but what really what you're saying is that primarily I agree with they they will not consider the possibility that it's Obama and his issues being rejected.
+But what really, what you're saying is that primarily I agree with they will not consider the possibility that it's Obama and his issues being rejected.

 Have to blame it on America being stuck in the past, having not made nearly as much progress as we all thought.